 The Pueblo Magico town of Patzcuaro

-Located in the state of Michoacán, Patzcuaro is one of 132 “Pueblo Magicos” (Magical Towns) designated by Mexico’s Tourism department.
+Located in the state of Michoacán, Patzcuaro is one of 177 “Pueblo Magicos” (Magical Towns) designated by Mexico’s Tourism department.
 The designation is meant to promote towns around the country that offer visitors a “magical” experience by reason of their natural beauty, cultural riches, or historical relevance.
-Click here to see a listing of Mexico’s Pueblos Magicos.

 What makes Patzcuaro special?
 Well, the first thing that you’ll notice is how homogeneous buildings are: 1 or 2 stories high, with red tile roofs, painted in white with red trim along the bottom of the walls.
 Each building has stylized lettering, in red and black, describing the nature of the businesses inside.
 Even street signs are drawn on the walls in red and black.
 You won’t see ugly signs or placards in Patzcuaro.
 You’ll also see lots of churches, porticos, arches and courtyards dating back to the Spanish.